 I actively publish and present in leading venues on science and innovation, including the general-audience journal Nature and field-specific venues such as the Journal of Informetrics (JOI), Quantitative Science Studies (QSS), the International Conference on the Science of Science and Innovation (ICSSI), the Workshop on Natural Language Processing for Scientific Texts (SciNLP), and the International Conference on Computational Social Science (IC2S2).

-No Code Website Builder
+AI Website Builder